SailNav. Search

 West Cardinal West Cardinal: Yellow-black-yellow; topmark ↓ ↑.
 Pass to the West.

-Region B (IALA)
+IALA Region B

 IALA B Buoyage

-Mark Meaning
+Signal Meaning

-Safe Water Safe Water (red/white, sphere).
+Safe water Safe Water (red/white, sphere).
 Same in A and B.

-Special Mark Special Mark (yellow).
+Special mark Special Mark (yellow).
 Same in A and B.

-Isolated Danger Isolated Danger (black with red band, two spheres).
+Isolated danger Isolated Danger (black with red band, two spheres).
 Same in A and B.

-North Cardinal Cardinals N/E/S/W: same in A and B (black/yellow colors and cone-shaped topmarks).
+North Cardinal Cardinals N/E/S/W: Same in A and B (black/yellow colors and cone-shaped topmarks).

 Lighthouse Lights

 Typical format: Type (group) Color Period Height Range.
-Example: Fl(3) W 10s 15m 12M = group of 3 flashes (Fl(3)), white (W), 10s period, 15m height, 12-mile range.
+Example: Fl(3) W 10s 15m 12M = group of 3 flashes (Fl(3)), white (W), 10s period, 15m height, 12 miles range.

-Lighthouse Lights (chart characteristics)
+Lighthouse Lights (Chart characteristics)

 Icon Meaning

-Fixed (F) F (Fixed): continuous light.
-Ex: F W (fixed white).
+Fixed (F) F (Fixed): continuous steady light.
+E.g.: F W (fixed white).

-Flashing (Fl) Fl (Flashing): brief on, longer off.
-Ex: Fl W 5s.
+Flashing (Fl) Fl (Flashing): brief duration of light, longer duration of darkness.
+E.g.: Fl W 5s.

-Long-flashing (LFl) LFl (Long-flashing): flash of ≥2s.
-Ex: LFl W 10s.
+Long Flashing (LFl) LFl (Long Flashing): flash of ≥2 s.
+E.g.: LFl W 10s.

 Quick (Q) Q (Quick): rapid flashes (~1/s).
 VQ = very quick.

-Very Quick (VQ) VQ (Very Quick): faster than Q. Ex: VQ(3) 10s.
+Very Quick (VQ) VQ (Very Quick): faster than Q. E.g.: VQ(3) 10s.

 Fl(2) Fl(2): group of 2 flashes per period.
-Ex: Fl(2) W 10s.
+E.g.: Fl(2) W 10s.

 Fl(3) Fl(3): group of 3 flashes per period.
-Ex: Fl(3) W 15s.
+E.g.: Fl(3) W 15s.

 Mo(A) Mo(A): Morse code for the indicated letter.
-Ex: Mo(A) W 6s.
+E.g.: Mo(A) W 6s.

 Chart Symbols